Harryx2019/CI-STHPAN/README.md

-# Channel-Independent Based Spatio-Temporal Hypergraph Pre-Trained Attention Networks for Stock Selection
+# CI-STHPAN: Pre-Trained Attention Network for Stock Selection with Channel-Independent Spatio-Temporal Hypergraph

 ![Overview of the proposed CI-STHPAN.](./imgs/overview.png)